 DISCUSSION

 Patient stratification is paramount in the management of both cancer and COVID-19 as it allows caregivers to tailor treatment and appropriately allocate resources.
 With cancer among the leading causes of death worldwide, identifying risk factors in cancer survivors has become a focus during the global SARS-CoV-2 pandemic.
 We conducted one of the largest clinical cohort studies of COVID-19 positive individuals with and without cancer diagnosis to date.
 Our analysis showed that cancer survivors had higher 30-day all-cause mortality and poorer outcomes after contracting COVID-19 compared to individuals without cancer diagnosis.
-However, the differences were mainly due to the older age and having more comorbidities in individuals with a cancer history instead of cancer itself.
+However, the differences were mainly due to the older age and having more comorbidities in individuals with a cancer diagnosis instead of cancer itself.

-The 31,880 individuals with a cancer history in our study were older and had more established and possible comorbidities than did the 514,538 patients without a cancer diagnosis.
+The 31,880 individuals with a cancer diagnosis in our study were older and had more established and possible comorbidities than did the 514,538 patients without a cancer diagnosis.
 In the general population, many existing studies14,20,21 and the analytics platform OpenSAFELY22 have consistently identified age, male gender, smoking status, and comorbidities (such as hypertension, diabetes, cardiovascular diseases, or chronic lung diseases) to be risk factors for severe COVID-19 outcomes.
-We also found age older than 50, male gender, number of established comorbidities, and recent surgery to be risk factors of mortality in both individuals with and without cancer.
-Of note, advanced age had a stronger effect in individuals without a cancer history.
+We also found age older than 50, male gender, number of established comorbidities (smoking being one of them), and recent surgery to be risk factors of mortality in both individuals with and without cancer.
+Of note, advanced age had a stronger effect in individuals without cancer diagnosis.
 These findings demonstrated similar risk factors in cancer patients as predictors of severe COVID-19 as in the general population.

-The primary outcome of crude 30-day mortality in individuals with a cancer history was higher than in those without.
+The primary outcome of crude 30-day mortality in individuals with cancer diagnosis was higher than in those without.
 We aimed to clarify whether this effect is due to cancer history alone or due to the risk factors aforementioned.
 Many meta-analysis and systematic reviews have found individuals with cancer to be more likely to experience severe COVID-19 illness and death.10,13,23-25 However, an early Italian study3 and another North London study26 concluded that prevalence of cancer was not associated with risk of infection.
-Another meta-analysis noted in subgroup analysis of patients older than 65 that all-cause mortality was comparable between those with and without cancer.27 After matching on related factors, we found the 30-day mortality rate in individuals with and without a cancer history to be comparable.
+Another meta-analysis noted in subgroup analysis of patients older than 65 that all-cause mortality was comparable between those with and without cancer.27 After matching on related factors, we found the 30-day mortality rate in individuals with and without cancer diagnosis to be comparable.
 Thus, our findings add support to the hypothesis that cancer patients are more likely to have poorer COVID-19 outcome as a result of older age and having more comorbidities.

-Among patients with a cancer history, we found hematologic malignancies and recent chemotherapy to be risk factors of mortality, consistent with established literature.7,9,16,28-31 In addition, our study is one of the first at such a large scale to identify recent radiation therapy as a risk factor of mortality.
+Among patients with cancer diagnosis, we found hematologic malignancies and recent chemotherapy to be risk factors of mortality, consistent with established literature.7,9,16,28-31 In addition, our study is one of the first at such a large scale to identify recent radiation therapy as a risk factor of mortality.
 We defined “recent” as within the past 4 weeks of COVID-19 diagnosis, but currently there is no consistent definition of “recent” in existing studies, commonly seen as varying from 2 weeks to 3 months.
-We acknowledge the considerable heterogeneity in cancer diagnosis and types of chemotherapy.
-For example, among solid tumors, lung cancer is unsurprisingly associated with increased severity and mortality.11,12 Further large-scale prospective studies are needed to stratify between solid and hematologic malignancies as well as the various categories of chemotherapy (i.e., cytotoxic, targeted, immunologic, or hormonal).